-British Columbia and the Selkirk Mountains have the perfect ski-balance of amazing snow, bluebird weather and lack of crowds – it takes more effort to get there, so it definitely falls into the category of being a skier’s mountain.
+British Columbia and the Selkirk Mountains have the perfect ski-balance of amazing snow, bluebird weather and lack of crowds — it takes more effort to get there, so it definitely falls into the category of being a skier’s mountain.
 No party people, only true skiers who mean business and are always searching for untracked snow.
-My wife prefers places like Japan, but for me, BC’s bigger and steeper lines and its perfect, dry snow that stays fresh for weeks only compares to Alaska.
+My wife prefers places like Japan, but for me, BC’s bigger and steeper lines and its perfect, dry snow that stays fresh for weeks only compares to Alaska aside from other best places for skiing in the world.
 BC, though, is a safer bet in terms of weather especially when you move east towards Alberta and away from the Pacific.
 It’s cold out there, but with the right preparations you can manage the chill with no problems, more on that later.

 So when our friend Rob said he was running a trip out of Selkirk Lodge and that there were two spots left I didn’t hesitate.
 Skiing the Selkirks turned out to be one of the best ski trips I’ve ever been on.
 If you are considering lodge-based ski touring in Canada, think about it this way: the Selkirk range has a dozen lodges, but the skiing and setup is similar at each of them and you won’t make a mistake by going to one over another.
 The success of the trip boils down to who you’re touring with, your guides and the weather.
 My wife and I hit the jackpot with all three.